jgrss/satsmooth/README.md

 ### Dynamic temporal smoothing (DTS)

-> Graesser, Jordan and Stanimirova, Radost, and Friedl, Mark.
-(2021) Reconstruction of satellite time series with a dynamic smoother. _EarthArXiv_.
+> Graesser, Jordan and Stanimirova, Radost and Friedl, Mark A. (2021) Reconstruction of satellite time series with a dynamic smoother. _EarthArXiv_.

 ```text
 @article{graesser_stanimirova_friedl_2021,